-A window box on the railing is good.
-Choosing what to plant in it is better.
-Here are the most thriving species and how to combine them for lasting results.
+A planter box on the railing is great.
+Choosing the right plants for it is even better.
+Here are the most thriving species and how to combine them for a lasting result.

-A planter hung on a railing is not an ordinary pot.
-It is exposed to wind, direct sun often on two or three sides, and its soil volume is limited.
+A planter box hanging on a railing is not an ordinary pot.
+It is often exposed to direct sunlight on two or three sides, and its soil volume is limited.
 These characteristics simply define the plants that will thrive best in it.

 Aromatic herbs: practical, resistant, and fragrant

-They are a classic for railing planters, and for very good reasons.
-Aromatic herbs have shallow roots, perfectly compatible with the volume of a window box.
+This is a classic for railing planter boxes, and for very good reasons.
+Aromatic herbs have shallow roots, perfectly compatible with the volume of a planter box.
 They love direct light, tolerate temperature variations well, and have a rare dual utility in balcony gardening: they are beautiful and useful in the kitchen.

 Trailing plants: maximum visual impact

 Ivy is the most robust and versatile choice.
-It grows in all weather, tolerates shade as well as partial sun, and its trailing effect on a Parisian balcony railing is immediately elegant.
+It grows in all weathers, tolerates shade as well as partial sun, and its trailing effect on a balcony railing is immediately elegant.
 Trailing petunias offer more color but require more sun and watering.
-Blue lobelia is delicate but creates a very beautiful blue cascade in summer.
+Blue lobelia is delicate and creates a very beautiful blue cascade in summer.

-For an even stronger effect, combine an upright plant in the center with two trailing plants on the edges in the same window box.
+For an even stronger effect, you can combine an upright plant in the center with two trailing plants on the edges in the same planter box.

 Seasonal flowers: change the ambiance twice a year

-In spring, pansies and primroses resist the cold still common in March and April while bringing vibrant colors from the first sunny days.
+In spring, pansies and primroses withstand the cold still frequent in March and April while bringing bright colors from the first sunny days.
 In summer, zonal geraniums and begonias are solid choices for a sunny balcony.
 In autumn, balcony chrysanthemums take over and last until the first frosts.
 Changing your plants twice a year is a simple routine that transforms the balcony into a space that evolves with the seasons.

 Plants with large root systems like large lavender or bush roses quickly suffer in a limited soil volume.
 Tomatoes and peppers can grow in containers, but they are very heavy and require daily watering in summer: they are better suited for ground-level planters.
-Also avoid overloading a window box: two or three plants per container are enough for each to have enough soil and space.
+It's also best to avoid overfilling a planter box: two or three plants per container are enough for each to have enough soil and space.

 In summary